Pasta is the perfect quick and easy midweek meal. This chicken and peas pasta dish uses leftover roast chicken and gets a hit of flavour from capers.

 - Add mushrooms and cook until tender.
 Add chicken and heat through.

 - Return chicken to the pan and stir in the tomato paste.

-- Add the cream and the peas and simmer over low heat until the peas are cooked through.
+- Add the cream and the peas and simmer over low heat for 2-3 minutes until the peas are cooked through.